 The level comes with a V edge for an easy fit when working on pipes and an excellent alignment.
 Moreover, it has rare-earth magnets laid out on its edge which prevents it from falling out and holds a secure grip even on small metallic surfaces.
 The rare-earth magnets are remarkably strong and hold securely with a metal strip on the bottom of the level.

 The body is made from aluminum and is slightly larger than an average torpedo level.
 Nonetheless, the quality of the construction is remarkable and the level is not going to fail on you even after suffering some falls.
-Moreover, the whole body is entirely water resistant so you can even work with it in humid and rainy condition.
+Moreover, the whole body is entirely water resistant so you can even work with it in humid and rainy conditions.

 - Large And Bright LED